 you’re involved in a crash caused by an uninsured or underinsured motorist.

-Although it is required by Texas law that all drivers have a liability
+the fact that, although it is required that all drivers have a liability

 policy on their vehicle, not everyone does.
 According to several studies,